kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	| Substrate level, :math:`S` |  1.25 g/L       | 1.75 g/L        |
 	+----------------------------+-----------------+-----------------+

 #.
-Write down the factors that will be varied: :math:`T`, and :math:`S`.
+Write down the factors that will be varied: :math:`T` and :math:`S`.

 #.
 Write down the coded runs in standard order, also called :index:`Yates order`, which alternates the sign of the first variable the fastest and the last variable the slowest.
 By convention we start all runs at their low levels and finish off with all factors at their high levels.
-There will be :math:`2^k` runs, where :math:`k` is the number of variables in the design, and the :math:`2` refers to the number of levels for each factor.
-In this case :math:`2^2 = 4` experiments (runs). **We perform the actual experiments in random order though**, but always write the table in this standard order.
+There will be :math:`2^k` runs, where :math:`k` is the number of variables in the design and the :math:`2` refers to the number of levels for each factor.
+In this case, :math:`2^2 = 4` experiments (runs). **We perform the actual experiments in random order**, but always write the table in this standard order.

 	.. tabularcolumns:: |c|c|c|c|